-These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") assuming the Company will continue on a going-concern basis.
+The condensed consolidated interim financial statements for the nine months ended July 31, 2013, have been prepared in accordance with International Financial Reporting Standards ("IFRS") assuming the Company will continue on a going-concern basis.
 The Company has incurred losses and negative operating cash flows since inception.
 The ability of the Company to continue as a going-concern in the long-term depends upon its ability to develop profitable operations and to continue to raise adequate financing.
 Management is actively targeting sources of additional financing which would assure the long-term continuation of the Company's operations and research programs.